How to Choose an iGaming Platform Provider: 12 Criteria That Actually Matter

 Questions to ask:

-- What's your first response time SLA for critical (P1) issues?
+- What is your first response time SLA for critical (P1) issues?

-- Will we've a named account manager or a shared support team?
+- Will we have a named account manager or a shared support team?

 - Can we speak to two existing operators as references?